Published February 14, 2026Updated February 25, 202613 min read

 M&A Deals121195 (+61%)

-Key insight for digital health investors: Removing the top nine companies by dollars raised would pull 2025's total below 2024 levels.
-Health tech funding today is not broad-based recovery—it's concentrated conviction in a handful of AI-powered platforms that investors see as the fastest growing health tech companies in the space.
+Key insight for investors: Removing the top nine companies by dollars raised would pull 2025's total below 2024 levels.
+This is not broad-based recovery—it's concentrated conviction in a handful of AI-powered platforms positioned as infrastructure.

 Which Healthtech Categories Are Investors Watching?

-The healthtech startups attracting the most venture capital healthtech news coverage fall into six key categories.
-For anyone tracking healthcare venture funding news today, these are the areas where capital is concentrating.
-Here's where digital health venture capital is concentrating—and which top digital health startups are leading each category as the best healthcare startups to watch.
+Healthtech startups attracting the most attention fall into six key categories.
+Here's where digital health venture capital is concentrating—and which companies are leading each space.

 Clinical Workflow AI

 Clinical workflow companies captured 42% of all 2025 funding.
-These healthcare tech startups build AI tools for documentation, prior authorization, and clinical decision support—the operating layer of modern healthcare.
+These startups build AI tools for documentation, prior authorization, and clinical decision support—the operating layer of modern healthcare.

 Abridge — AI ambient documentation for health systems